It Isn't Done: Reception

+Filmink argued the film "is particularly interesting in its acknowledgement of the cruelties of the world and the sadness of life" and "has definite cultural interest in its depictions of how (some) Australians saw themselves and the British."

+Box office

-Reviews were positive and the film was a big hit at the box office, being released in the US and UK.
+The film was a big hit at the box office, being released in the US and UK.

+Everyone's called it "easily the finest film an Australian company has made."

+Legacy

 A representative from RKO in Hollywood saw the film and offered Kellaway a long-term contract, which he accepted.
 Kellaway did return to Australia for one more film, Mr. Chedworth Steps Out, but spent the rest of his career in America.
+Filmink argued "he never had a vehicle as perfectly constructed for him as It Isn’t Done."

 After completing the film, John Longden returned to England after spending four years in Australia.
+He left Sydney in November, accompanied by Carl Dudley.
+Dudley later helped Shirley Ann Richards when that actress moved to Los Angeles.

 In the film, Shirley Ann Richards plays a woman whose brother was killed in World War I. Richards' brother in real life died in a Japanese POW camp during World War II.